qsharp-community/qsharp-community.github.io/_posts/2019-06-24-qsharp-triple-slash.md

 If you're a Q# developer, consider giving it a try.
 It's very low overhead and totally free.
 Hopefully, it will make your life a little bit easier while documenting your Q# code.

+*Approved for Public Release; Distribution Unlimited.
+Public Release Case Number 19-2197.
+The author’s affiliation with The MITRE Corporation is provided for identification purposes only and is not intended to convey or imply
+MITRE’s concurrence with, or support for, the positions, opinions or viewpoints expressed by the author.
+© 2019 The MITRE Corporation.
+All Rights Reserved.*